From £28,0159

 Multimedia system

-The MX-5 uses a version of Mazda’s long-serving infotainment system, which is clearly modelled on the classic BMW iDrive.
-That’s mostly a positive, because the menus are logical and can be navigated using both the touchscreen and the rotary controller in the centre console.
-Entry-level models used to miss out on the centre screen, but in 2023, all MX-5s have the 7.0in touchscreen.
+Cars up to 2023 used an older interface, but one which still had logical menus and could be navigated using both the touchscreen and the rotary controller in the centre console.
+Entry-level models used to miss out on the centre screen, but from 2023, all MX-5s have the 7.0in touchscreen.

 In 2018, Apple CarPlay and Android Auto were added, the former with wireless functionality.
-Although they mostly work well, the touchscreen stops working on the move and you have to use the rotary controller.
-While having the option of a physical input is great, it doesn’t work well with smartphone mirroring, which is clearly designed for a touchscreen.
-As a result, this well-intentioned safety feature has the opposite effect.
+They do come with a Mazda-typical quirk.
+The touchscreen stops working on the move and you have to use the rotary controller.
+The latter works great for the native interface, but using it to navigate CarPlay is rather awkward, as that was clearly designed for a touchscreen

 The standard stereo isn’t anything special, but it’s just about brawny enough to be heard over the road and wind noise.
-The Bose system in the Exclusive-Line puts up a better fight, but as this is quite a noisy car on the motorway, it’s always going to be a losing battle.
+The Bose system that used to be available on certain trims put up a better fight, but as this is quite a noisy car on the motorway, it’s always a bit of a losing battle.

 ENGINES & PERFORMANCE